 Background

-Our client, an industry-leading enterprise software company, designs, builds, and delivers leading-edge cloud and on-premises solutions.
-With annual revenues approaching $600 million, the organization’s workforce of almost 3,000 focuses on helping their customers grow and prosper.
+Our client, an industry-leading enterprise software company, designs, builds and delivers leading-edge cloud and on-premises solutions.
+With annual revenues approaching $600 million, the organization’s workforce of almost 3,000 focuses on helping its customers grow and prosper.
 The firm’s staff of implementation consultants, technical analysts, leads, and project managers assist customers in all phases of implementing their systems – projects that are usually between 6 and 24 months in duration and highly complex – including modifications and customized solutions.

 Challenge

 The client’s services for implementing and supporting their software platforms generate the single largest share of the firm’s revenues.
 Unprecedented demand for these and other service offerings had created an impressive backlog of projects due to start within the next 3 to 6 months, with an even larger pipeline closely following.
-They needed to quickly fill scores of openings for high-in-demand implementation consultants and technical analysts, but lacked the internal resources, processes, and experience to do so.
+They needed to quickly fill scores of openings for high-in-demand implementation consultants and technical analysts but lacked the internal resources, processes, and experience to do so.
 Each open slot was costing them $30,000 per month in lost revenue.

 Meeting these aggressive hiring goals using only the client’s internal HR resources was unrealistic for many reasons.